kubecd/kubecd/README.md

 [![Build Status](https://travis-ci.org/zedge/kubecd.svg?branch=master)](https://travis-ci.org/zedge/kubecd)
 [![Latest PyPI version](https://img.shields.io/pypi/v/kubecd.svg?style=flat)](https://pypi.python.org/pypi/kubecd/)

-`kubecd` is a deployment tool for Kubernetes that lets you declare what should be deployed in all your environments, and make it so.
-It currently supports clusters running in GKE or Azure (plus minikube and Docker), and deployment using [Helm](https://helm.sh) or plain kubectl.
+`kubecd` is a deployment tool for Kubernetes that lets you declare in Git what should be deployed in all your environments, manage image upgrade strategies per service, and make it so.
+It supports any Kubernetes installation with some help, but has direct support for GKE or Azure, minikube and Docker, and deployment using [Helm](https://helm.sh) or plain kubectl.

 Currently, `kubecd` does not implement an operator/controller, but instead integrates directly with command-line tools.
 An operator is being planned, but we want to see where